How to Make Ceviche

 Pro tip: I used Roma tomatoes for my ceviche, but any variety would work.
 Cut them into sections, then gently scrape out the seeds.
 Cut each piece lengthwise into smaller batons.
 Line those up and cut crosswise into smaller cubes.

-Step 7: Combine All Ingredients and Serve
+Step 7: Mix and Serve

 Ceviche Recipes & Ideas